opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/braintree/HOSTED-FIELDS/README.md

 ** Workaround manual process of refunding in Braintree based on failed transactions in OPF, then manual update of stuck OPF transaction.

 ## Planned Backlog Items
-* Only supports a Single deferred Capture request per order
+* Store the card brand/ expiry with the auth.
 * Reversal support
 * Paypal support
+* Support reauthorisation on split settlment cades currently only support Single deferred Capture request per order

 ## Setup Instructions